mdn/content/files/en-us/web/api/webtransport_api/index.md

 ### Reliable transmission via streams

 "Reliable" means that transmission and order of data are guaranteed.
-That provides slower delivery (albeit faster than with WebSockets), and is needed in situations where reliability and ordering are important (like chat applications, for example).
+That provides slower delivery (albeit faster than with WebSockets), and is needed in situations where reliability and ordering are important (such as chat applications, for example).

 ### Unidirectional transmission